Fieldnote-AID/Questline/README.md

 - travel arcs
 - long-form story continuity

+###UPDATE - SIDE QUESTS

+Questline now allows for non linear side quests in addition to the above.

 Questline is **config-driven**.
 You reuse the same engine across different scenarios by editing one data object near the top of the script.

 ---